motionsplan/motionsplan-dk-jekyll/_anatomy/brachioradialis.md

 insertion:
   da: Lateralsiden af ekstremitas distalis radii (processus styloideus radii)
 function:
+  da:
+    - short: Flexes the arm at the elbow.
+      extended: This means that the brachioradialis muscle bends the arm at the elbow joint such that there is a decrease in the angle between the forearm and the upper arm.
+  en:
     - short: Flexes the arm at the elbow.
       extended: This means that the brachioradialis muscle bends the arm at the elbow joint such that there is a decrease in the angle between the forearm and the upper arm.
 exercises:
   - Stående calf-raise
 image: /assets/images/anatomy/brachioradialis.jpg